 - Statement fee

 Processors may give reasons for charging these fees, but don’t let that persuade you.
 If you see any of these fees in your contract, ask to have them waived as they are dated and unnecessary.
-There are tons of companies not charging these pointless fees, including Fattmerchant, Payment Depot, Square, and Stripe.
+There are tons of companies not charging these pointless fees, including Stax, Payment Depot, Square, and Stripe.
 You may want to mention that none of these competitors have unnecessary fees.

 That said, there are some aspects of processing that increase costs and constitute reasonable extra fees: